Rescuing UK stray dogs who face euthanasia having served their statutory time in the council pound.

 All of our dogs rescued from the pound undergo an assessment before being rehomed.
 All Pawprints dogs are fully vaccinated, wormed, flea treated and neutered (providing age allows).

 Without the support from our donations we would not be able to continue our rescue work, you have helped save hundreds of dogs to date.

 To make a donation to help us continue our work please click on the link below.

-PLEASE NOTE – we DO NOT take owner reliquishments.
-We have received so very many calls for people wanting to “get rid” of their dogs for various reasons recently.
+PLEASE NOTE – we DO NOT take owner relinquishments.
+We have received so many calls from people wanting to “get rid” of their dogs for various reasons recently.
 Our purpose is to save the lives of dogs at immediate risk of being put to sleep that are on “death row” and strays that have not been claimed, namely those in the council pounds.

 We do occasionally help people out via social services but unfortunately, we do not have the resources to do rehomes from homes in addition to taking dogs from the pound.
 If you need to rehome your dog please try and rehome via friends, family and work colleagues that you know well.
 Avoid rehoming via the internet where possible as there are so many rogues out there and dogs are frequently taken from free ads or internet advertising sites by dog dealers, dog fighters and puppy farmers who will abuse your dog cruelly.
 If you really have to rehome this way, ALWAYS homecheck with your dog and ask for references.
 All rescues are heaving with the amount of dogs needing rescue, but you can try contacting http://www.adch.org.uk/adch-members-list.html

 Please also refer to the RSPCA’s advice on unwanted pets